History of BMW: 1952–1958: Production resumes in Munich

-1959–1968: Near bankruptcy and New Class

 By 1959, BMW was in debt and losing money.
 The Isetta was selling well but with small profit margins.
 Their 501-based luxury sedans were not selling well enough to be profitable and were becoming increasingly outdated.
 Their 503 coupé and 507 roadster were too expensive to be profitable.
 The BMW 600, a four-seater based on the Isetta, was selling poorly.
 The motorcycle market imploded in the mid-1950s with increasing affluence turning Germans away from motorcycles and toward cars.
 BMW had sold their Allach plant to MAN in 1954.
 American Motors and the Rootes Group had both tried to acquire BMW.

 At BMW's annual general meeting on 9 December 1959, Dr. Hans Feith, chairman of BMW's supervisory board, proposed a merger with Daimler-Benz.
 The dealers and small shareholders opposed this suggestion and rallied around a counter-proposal by Dr. Friedrich Mathern, which gained enough support to stop the merger.
 At that time, the Quandt Group, led by half-brothers Herbert and Harald Quandt, had recently increased their holdings in BMW and had become their largest shareholder.
 By the end of November 1960, the Quandts owned two-thirds of BMW's stock between them.

 By this time, BMW had launched the BMW 700, a small car with a rear-mounted 697 cc engine (based on the BMW R67 motorbike engine).
 The 700 was available as a 2-door sedan, a coupe and a "RS" model for racing.